 1) They Taste Better!

-2) Heirloom Varieties Are More Nutritious
+2) Heirloom Varieties May Be More Nutritious

 Many modern hybrids are bred for very high yields, but these higher yields sometimes come at the sacrifice of the nutritional value of the plants.
 Studies have shown that several modern plants have lower levels of nutrients than the same types of plants did in past decades, especially for large industrial farming methods that often deplete the minerals in the soil.